Scalped (comics): Characters

-Uday "Shunka" Sartana: Chief Red Crow's bodyguard and closest associate.
+Uday "Shunka" Sartana is a chief Red Crow's bodyguard and closest associate.
 In a two-part arc focusing on Shunka, it is revealed that he is a closeted homosexual who has to deal with widespread homophobia in his line of work, including from Red Crow himself.
 Shunka is distrustful of Dash and their rivalry heats up as the series progresses.
 Though he is always referred to his nickname, which is "dog" in Lakota, his mostly unknown real name suggests he was born elsewhere.
 He is revealed to be in love with Red Crow when he kisses him just as Red Crow exiles him from the Rez.
 He immediately confronts Dash after leaving the rez and despite winning the confrontation, he is killed by an arriving Red Crow, but not before confessing his love for him.

-Officer Franklin Falls Down: The single straight cop on the rez.
+Officer Franklin Falls Down is the single straight cop on the rez.
 He was assigned to cover Gina's murder and may be getting more information than he expected as he begins to investigate.
 His wife, Sherry, was killed in a car accident by Parker Louvin, a notorious alcoholic on the rez.
 He talks with Belcourt and eventually finds Catcher's trailer, where he realizes Catcher is the killer.
 Catcher kidnaps him and puts him through a tortuous trial, which Falls Down passes with the help of Gina's spirit.

 Agnes "Granny" Poor Bear (Iyotiyemato): The eldest of the Poor Bear family, this old woman seems to be the only source of true guidance on the Rez.
 Skilled in the old medicine, she offers spiritual counseling to many of the characters.
 Though she has no biological children of her own, she has fostered several, and continues to take care of the Poor Bear family.
 Her totem is a huge bear, one of the very few "strong" totems that have been revealed.
 She has taken Carol in to her home, and has asked her to be her successor on the reservation.

-Dog Soldier Society: The DSS was a Native American activist group on the Oglala Reservation in the 1970s.
+Dog Soldier Society was a Native American activist group on the Oglala Reservation in the 1970s.
 Named after the famous warriors of Crazy Horse, they fought the Federal government for the rights of the indigenous people of America.
 Members included Lincoln Red Crow, Gina Bad Horse, Catcher, Lawrence Belcourt, and Reginald Standing Rock.

-Reginald Standing Rock: One of the activists on the rez back in the day, he was suspected of being an informant for the FBI.
+Reginald Standing Rock is one of the activists on the rez back in the day, he was suspected of being an informant for the FBI.
 Red Crow confronted him alone and although Reggie didn't confirm his status, he didn't deny it.
 Standing Rock was Red Crow's first murder victim - he choked Standing Rock for 11 minutes.
 Standing Rock's status as an informant is debated still by members of the Rez, including his wife, who denies it.
 It is later revealed that Gina's husband (Dash's father) Wade was the FBI agent, although no one else in the story knows this.